boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Sorting

-This option allows you to perform sorting on both the x-axis and y-axis at the same time.
+This option allows you to perform sorting on both the X-axis and Y-axis at the same time.
 As you are currently plotting data as per the 2D resultant table, you are unable to sort both the X and Y axis at the same time.
 So, we have provided an option in the property panel to customize the sort setting in Heat Map.
-By default, the Auto sorting is selected, and the sort order will be same as per 2D resultant table.
+By default, Auto sorting is selected, and the sort order will be the same as per the 2D resultant table.

-Y-axis sorting with the 'Descending' value.
+Y-axis sorting with the `Descending` value.

 ![Sorting](/static/assets/visualizing-data/visualization-widgets/images/heat-map/y-axis-sorting.png)